 Gun Control and Moral thinking

-I typically don’t write a lot of politically charged articles on my website.
-For me, I prefer here to talk about moral issues, psychological issues, biblical and theological issues, and stuff like that.
+I typically don’t write a lot of politically charged articles on my website unless they are moral or biblical issues.
+For me, I prefer here to talk about moral, psychological, biblical and theological issues… stuff like that.

-I do want to help people learn to think well here, and a recent political issue has given me a chance to help people learn to think.
-(Let me make an apology in advance to all the serious philosophers out there… I know there is a lot more to these concepts that I am dealing with here… but this is basic… )
+I do want to help people learn to think well, and a recent political issue has given me a chance to help people learn to think.
+(Let me make an apology in advance to all the serious philosophers out there… I know there is a lot more to these concepts that I am dealing with here but this is basic, overarching)

 I want to make this point first… This is not meant to be a moral argument.